distributed-it-for-telco/distributed-rating-doc/src/ARCHITECTURE/functional-specification.md

 This process is responsible for holding, calculating, applying policies and managing functionality/interfaces for the Product balances, Here the values resulting from rating and the application of discounts are applied to a Product balance.
 The balance affected by the value may be monetary or other balances such as minutes, points, or tokens.

-The rating agent should ensure that the balance is impacted and reduce it to match the product usage.
+The *Rating Agent* should ensure that the balance is impacted and reduce it to match the product usage.
 The aim is to ensure that the balance is impacted instantly and is managed in a distributed manner.
 The operations for balance management (like top-up operations) will be out of scope of the first evolution and only the reduction of balance based on usage will be represented.

 Below is the data schema of the balance as defined in TMF-654